jonnor/ESC-CNN-microcontroller/report/report.md

 Sometimes there is a mismatch between the desired length of analysis window, and the labeled clips available in the training data.
-For example a dataset may consist of labeled audio clips with a length of 10 seconds, while the desired output is every 1 seconds.
+For example a dataset may consist of labeled audio clips with a length of 10 seconds, while the desired output is every second.
 When a dataset is labeled only with the presence of a sound at a coarse timescale, without information about where exactly the relevant sound(s) appears it is referred to as *weakly annotated* or *weakly labeled* data[@ComputationalAnalysisSound, ch 14.2.4.1].